 It seems like most everyone is jazzed about hemp these days.
 From consumers to farmers to lawmakers to medical researchers to financial investors, hemp holds immense potential for a host of user groups.
+But why, exactly?

 According to a 2010 review published in Nutrition and Metabolism, hemp has “excellent nutritional value,” including high levels of:

 Additional research notes that while hemp seeds are rich in unsaturated fats and protein, they contain small amounts of cholesterol, which can be a consideration for cardiovascular health.
 The same research estimates that 100 grams of hemp seeds could provide up to 63% of the recommended daily value for protein, making hemp a unique source of protein, particularly for low-meat diets.

 In addition to its unique therapeutic and nutritional properties, hemp can be refined into a wide range of commercial and industrial products, including food, beverages, personal care products, nutritional supplements, fabrics, textiles, paper, construction materials, and other manufactured goods.

 It’s also a versatile crop and can be grown as:

 Since 2014, when Congress passed a major Farm Bill allowing states to set their own regulations on hemp production, more than thirty states said “yes” to industrial hemp.
 Now, a new Farm Bill, the Agricultural Improvement Act of 2018, has clarified hemp laws and solidified hemp’s place in the American economy.
 The bill removed the plant from the list of federally controlled substances and broadened access to farming rights for the people who grow it.

 The measure received strong bipartisan backing–and some pretty persuasive voices led the charge.
 While there is still some gray area, the Farm Bill made hemp legal in across the county—opening up the CBD industry.
 Now, hemp is probably legal in your state.